To support and promote the principles of the Democratic Party.

 🫏Cherokee County Democratic Party: Coffee Talk Tuesdays, 12-3pm, Cherokee Democratic Headquarters, 142 Main St, Andrews

-🫏Clay County Democratic Party Meeting: Tuesday, October 21, 5:30-7:30pm, United Community Bank, 95 US-64, Hayesville
+🫏Clay County Democratic Party Meeting: Tuesday, October 28, 5:30-7pm, The Corner Coffee Shop, 66 Church St, Hayesville

 🦅Building Community non-partisan event to build strength within our community to fight back against attempts to weaken our Democracy: Sunday, November 2, 4-5:30pm, The Corner Coffee Shop, 66 Church St, Hayesville